-In this Guidelines, the following terms shall have the meanings ascribed to them thus:
+In this Guidelines, the following terms shall have the meanings ascribed to them, thus:

-Consumer refers to any person or any entity that uses, has used or is a potential user of financial products or services of a FI.

-Crystalized Guarantee is a guarantee that has materialized or become due for payment by the CGC, owing to failure of the borrower to fulfill the contractual terms of the underlying obligation.

-Independent Director is a member of the Board who has no direct material relationship with the CGC or any of its officers, major shareholders, subsidiaries and affiliates.
+- 1. Consumer refers to any person or any entity that uses, has used or is a potential user of financial products or services of a FI. - 2.
+Customer refers to any eligible person or entity that applies and obtains a credit guarantee from a CGC licensed by the CBN. - 3.
+Crystalized Guarantee is a guarantee that has materialized or become due for payment by the CGC, owing to failure of the borrower to fulfill the contractual terms of the underlying obligation. - 4.
+Independent Director is a member of the Board who has no direct material relationship with the CGC or any of its officers, major shareholders, subsidiaries and affiliates. - 5.
 Micro, Small and Medium Enterprises (MSMEs) are defined in the National Policy on Micro, Small and Medium Enterprises developed by the Small and Medium Enterprises Development Agency of Nigeria (SMEDAN) based on employment and asset status (excluding land and buildings), as follows: